KDAB/KDDockWidgets/README.md

 `examples/dockwidgets/MyTitleBar_CSS.h` for why.
 You can however use some minimal CSS, as shown in that example, just don't report bugs about it.

+Warning: When using private headers, be sure to rebuild your application whenever you update to a new KDDW version.
+Binary compatibility is only kept when using public headers.

 Licensing
 =========